isomerpages/moh-bioethics/_activities/What's New/Current Projects.md

 <h3>BAC's Current Projects</h3>
 <p><strong>Genetic and Genomic Testing and Research (GGTR) </strong>
 <br>Genetic and Genomic Testing and Research (GGTR) assesses the latest developments
-and ethical issues in the area of genetic and genomic testing and research and develop recommendations to guide the ethical conduct of GGTR in Singapore.</p>
+and ethical issues in the area of genetic and genomic testing and research, and develop recommendations to guide the ethical conduct of GGTR in Singapore.</p>
 <p>The topic on genetic/genomic testing and genetic/genomic research was
 identified by MOH to be important for enabling the wider Precision Medicine